Blake-Goms/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 Display inline allows elements to be nested within other elements without disrupting the flow of content.
 Height/width have no effect on inline.
+Size is dependant on content.
 <a> and <span> tags are examples of inline.
 Display block lets elements take up as much space as their parent element will allow.
 You need to employ both height/width properties. <div> and <p> are examples.